 Unsafe Goods (Inclined Infant Sleep Products) Notice 2019

-This notice was published on 19 December 2019, and prohibits the supply of certain new or used inclined infant sleep products (inclined sleepers).
+This notice was published on 19 December 2019, and amended in August 2020.
+It prohibits the supply of certain new or used inclined infant sleep products (inclined sleepers).
 Inclined sleepers have been linked to more than 70 infant deaths internationally.

 The Unsafe Goods Notice applies to products that:

 - are intended to contain a child under 1 year of age, and

 - are designed, intended, marketed, or make any representation that they are suitable for sleep, and

 - have a sleep surface angled more than 7 degrees from the horizontal.